William A. Dembski: Michael Polanyi Center controversy

-In 1999, Dembski was invited by Robert B. Sloan, President of Baylor University, to establish the Michael Polanyi Center at the university.
-Named after the Hungarian physical chemist and philosopher Michael Polanyi (1891–1976), Dembski described it as "the first intelligent design think tank at a research university."
-Dembski had known Sloan for about three years, having taught Sloan's daughter at a Christian study summer camp not far from Waco, Texas.
-Sloan was the first Baptist minister to serve as Baylor's president in over 30 years, had read some of Dembski's work and liked it; according to Dembski, Sloan "made it clear that he wanted to get me on the faculty in some way."
-The salaries were supported by a grant from the John Templeton Foundation.
+In 1999, Dembski was invited by Robert B. Sloan, the president of Baylor University, to become the executive director at Baylor's new Michael Polanyi Center (named after polymath Michael Polanyi).
+Dembski described it as "the first intelligent design think tank at a research university".
+Dembski had first met Sloan in 1996, when he was a teacher at a Christian summer camp near Waco, Texas, where Sloan's daughter was studying.
+Sloan had read some of Dembski's work and, according to Dembski, "made it clear that he wanted to get me on the faculty in some way".
+His salary was supported by a grant from the John Templeton Foundation.

-The Polanyi Center was established without much publicity in October 1999, initially consisting of two people – Dembski and a like-minded colleague, Bruce L. Gordon, who were hired directly by Sloan without going through the usual channels of a search committee and departmental consultation.
-The vast majority of Baylor staff did not know of the center's existence until its website went online, and the center stood outside of the existing religion, science, and philosophy departments.
+The Polanyi Center was established without much publicity in October 1999, initially consisting of two people: Dembski and a like-minded colleague, Bruce L. Gordon, who were both hired directly by Sloan without going through the usual channels of a search committee and departmental consultation.
+The majority of Baylor staff did not know of the center's existence until its website went online.
 The center's mission, and the lack of consultation with the Baylor faculty, became the immediate subject of controversy.
-The faculty feared for the university's reputation – it has historically been well regarded for its contributions to mainstream science – and scientists outside the university questioned whether Baylor had "gone fundamentalist."
-Faculty members pointed out that the university's existing interdisciplinary Institute for Faith and Learning was already addressing questions about the relationship between science and religion, making the existence of the Polanyi Center somewhat redundant.
-In April 2000, Dembski hosted a conference on "naturalism in science" sponsored by the John Templeton Foundation and the hub of the intelligent design movement, the Discovery Institute, seeking to address the question "Is there anything beyond nature?"
-Most of the Baylor faculty boycotted the conference.